n8n-io/n8n-docs/docs/integrations/creating-nodes/test/troubleshooting-node-development.md

 <!-- vale on -->

 Every time you change the description properties, you have to stop the current n8n process (`ctrl` + `c`) and run it again.
 You may also need to re-run `npm link`.

+### Linter incorrectly warning about file name case

+The node linter has rules for file names, including what case they should be.
+Windows users may encounter an issue when renaming files that causes the linter to continue giving warnings, even after you rename the files.
+This is due to a [known Windows issue](https://answers.microsoft.com/en-us/windows/forum/all/file-renaming-when-changing-case-doesnt-work/aa15ff7c-dd2d-4ed3-bcce-799ca90d4e58) with changing case when renaming files.